Libraries & Digital Learning

 AI-Based Library Research Tools

-There are many AI-based tools in development that purport to help you with “research.”
+There are many AI-based tools under constant development that can help you locate, understand, and/or summarize research literature.
 A non-exhaustive list would include: Semantic Scholar, Elicit, Research Rabbit, Perplexity, Consensus, and Scite.
 They vary in the types of sources they index and the format of their search results, but they commonly attempt to summarize and distill large and complex amounts of information for you.

 Semantic Scholar: In existence for a few years already, Semantic Scholar partners with publishers in STEM and social sciences to access scholarly content.
 When you type in a search, the results will look similar to Google Scholar, with the exception of the TLDR article summary.
 Click “Expand” at the end of the summary and you can read the article’s abstract.
 If you click on the article title you can follow the citation network for the paper: its references, citations, and “related papers.”
 The drawback appears to be its search algorithm, which does not always understand your search string or question.
 Nevertheless, you can potentially discover different sources than if you use Google Scholar alone.